xsznix/schedcmp2012/README.md

 - `app.rb` line 34 contains a session secret.
 You should change this to something secret so that a hacker cannot forge a session.

 - `routes/main.rb` line 257 contains a password that is required to add together courses.
-You shuold change this to something secret so that a hacker cannot
+You should change this to something secret so that a hacker cannot wreak havoc on comparination.

 ## Developing